abyala/advent-2025-clojure/docs/day06.md

 So it's a little hard to read, but it's straightforward once you know what each step is doing.

+*UPDATE:* I read some solutions online and found a way to make this a bit easier to read.
+Instead of that last line of `(remove #(= % [nil]))`, you can just use `(take-nth 2)`.
+I forgot about that function, and it's just what we want - keep the sequences of numbers, drop the sequence of `nil`.
+That change along really improves readability.

 Now we're ready to finish, and the code is so simple to the original `part1` that we can go straight to the shared `solve` function.